 Paris attacks suspect got past three police checks: source

-Confirming a report in the French daily Le Parisien, the source quoted Hamza Attou, suspected along with Mohammed Amri of driving Abdeslam to Brussels the day after the coordinated November 13 attacks in which 130 people died.
+Confirming a report in the French daily Le Parisien, the source quoted Hamza Attou, suspected along with Mohammed Amri of driving Abdeslam to Brussels the day after the November 13 attacks in which 130 people died.

 At the first checkpoint Attou and Amri admitted to police that they had just smoked marijuana, but were let go, the source said.

 All three are from the gritty Brussels suburb of Molenbeek.